Micromeles megalocarpa

-Wilsonaria megalocarpa is a species of flowering plant in the rose family, Rosaceae.
-It is a tree native to southeastern Tibet and south-central China.
-It is the sole species in genus Wilsonaria.
+Micromeles megalocarpa is a species of tree in the family Rosaceae native to southeastern Tibet and south-central China.

 Description

+Vegetative characteristics

+Micromeles megalocarpa is a 5–8 m tall shrub or small tree.
+The conspicuously veined, narrowly oval leaves with a finely-toothed margin are up to 20cm long.

 Generative characteristics

 It is a tree characterized by large fruits, 20—30 mm long by 15—20mm in diameter.

 Taxonomy

-Publication

 The species was first described as Sorbus megalocarpa in 1915 by Alfred Rehder.
-In 2018 Keith Rushforth reclassified it into the new genus Wilsonaria as W. megalocarpa.

 Etymology

 The specific epithet megalocarpa from, the Greek megalo- meaning large or great and -carpus meaning fruit, means having large seeds or fruit.